OneGov/dev/README.md

     sudo apt-get install python3-dev

+On Ubuntu you might also require the following files:

+    sudo apt-get install libxml2-dev libxslt1-dev zlib1g-dev

 You might also have to install the following packages on Ubuntu (if you're really starting from scratch):